Quick Summary: Does Radiotherapy Cause Hair Loss?

 Does Radiotherapy Cause Hair Loss?

 Radiotherapy, also known as radiation therapy, is a common treatment for various types of cancer.
-While it can be highly effective in targeting and destroying cancer cells, it also has several side effects, such as hair loss.
+While it can be highly effective at targeting and destroying cancer cells, it also has several side effects, including hair loss.
 This article explores how radiotherapy causes hair loss, the extent of this hair loss, and potential treatments to mitigate or reverse its effects.

 What is Radiotherapy?

-Radiotherapy uses high doses of ionizing radiation to kill cancer cells and shrink tumors.
+Radiotherapy uses high doses of ionising radiation to kill cancer cells and shrink tumours.
 The treatment works by damaging the DNA of cancer cells, which prevents them from multiplying and growing.
 When the DNA of cancer cells is damaged, the cells lose their ability to repair themselves and eventually die off, allowing healthy cells to replace them over time.
 Radiotherapy contributes towards 40% of curative treatment for cancer.
-The radiation can be delivered externally, via external beam radiation, or internally, through brachytherapy which is delivered from inside the body, sealed in catheters or seeds directly into the tumor site1
+The radiation can be delivered externally, via external beam radiation, or internally, via brachytherapy, which is delivered from inside the body via catheters or seeds directly into the tumour site.

 Another widely used treatment for cancer is chemotherapy.
 Chemotherapy works systemically, using drugs that travel throughout the body to kill rapidly dividing cancer cells.
-Unfortunately, these drugs also affect other rapidly dividing cells, such as those in hair follicles, leading to widespread hair loss across the scalp and other body parts.
-When considering hair loss, radiotherapy has an advantage over chemotherapy, as it typically causes hair loss only in the specific area where the radiation beam is targeted2.
+Unfortunately, these drugs also affect other rapidly dividing cells, such as those in hair follicles, leading to widespread hair loss across the scalp and other parts of the body.
+When considering hair loss, radiotherapy has an advantage over chemotherapy because it typically causes hair loss only in the area where the radiation beam is targeted.

 How Does Radiotherapy Cause Hair Loss?

-• Radiation Dose: The extent of hair loss depends on the dose and duration of radiation.
+- Radiation Dose: The extent of hair loss depends on the dose and duration of radiation.
 Higher doses of radiation are more likely to cause significant hair loss.
-According to the NHS, radiation doses above 20 Gy (Gray units) can cause permanent hair loss in the treated area4.
+According to the NHS, radiation doses above 20 Gy (Gray units) can cause permanent hair loss in the treated area.

 As far as we currently know, radiation damages hair follicles – the structures in the skin responsible for hair growth.
 This damage can disrupt the normal hair growth cycle, leading to hair shedding.
-Initially, the hair may become thin and brittle, before falling out entirely.
+Initially, the hair may become thin and brittle before falling out entirely.
 In some cases, hair loss may be temporary, with regrowth occurring a few months after treatment ends.
-However, high doses of radiation can cause permanent hair loss due to the destruction of hair follicles5.
+However, high doses of radiation can cause permanent hair loss by destroying hair follicles.

 Factors Influencing Hair Loss

-• Concurrent Treatments: Patients undergoing concurrent treatments, such as chemotherapy, may experience more pronounced hair loss.
-Chemotherapy drugs, particularly those that are cytotoxic, can exacerbate hair loss caused by radiotherapy6.
+- Concurrent Treatments: Patients undergoing concurrent treatments, such as chemotherapy, may experience more pronounced hair loss.
+Chemotherapy drugs, particularly those that are cytotoxic, can exacerbate hair loss caused by radiotherapy.

 Other Side Effects of Radiotherapy